-Here’s some feedback from 4 veterinarians about the information in our story.
+Here’s feedback from 4 veterinarians about the information in our story.

 “I think it will hit home with many veterinarians. “